CuteWaterBeary/OSC-for-OBS/README.md

 # Scene and Source Naming

-To prevent unexpected behaviour, it's recommended to avoid the use of following names for your scenes/sources (case sensitive):
+To prevent unexpected behaviour, it's recommended to avoid the use of following names for your scenes/sources/profiles/scene collections (case sensitive):

+- current

 - transform